 One of the most common contingencies to a real estate purchase is a completed home inspection.
 Hired by the homebuyer, a home inspector thoroughly examines a house for damages and repairs that may be needed.
-The home inspector then issues a detailed report, which serves as the basis for whether to continue with the purchase or negotiate the sales price and terms of the contract.
+The home inspector then issues a detailed report, which serves as basis for whether to continue with the purchase or negotiate the sales price and terms of the contract.

-Structural Components – Inspectors will examine the foundation of the house as well as the attic space to search for any damage or water leaks.
+Structural Components – inspectors will examine the foundation of the house as well as the attic space to search for any damage or water leaks.

 For more information on home inspectors, click here.

-When you are ready to purchase a home, I would be happy to recommend a home inspector who I trust completely.
+When you are ready to purchase a home, I would be happy to recommend a home inspector that I trust completely.
 Call me today to set up an appointment to discuss your home purchase needs.Tags: Mortgage Roles